makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 }
 ```

-You can test FingerprintJS by registering a user and trying to register another user.
-Using your FingerprintJS fingerprint, you will see the error message even if you use incognito mode, restart your browser, or disable cookies.
+You can test Fingerprint by registering a user and trying to register another user.
+Using your Fingerprint fingerprint, you will see the error message even if you use incognito mode, restart your browser, or disable cookies.

-*You can find all the above code for using FingerprintJS inside the `fingerprintjs` directory in [this GitHub repository](https://github.com/heraldofsolace/FingerprintJS-PHP).*
+*You can find all the above code for using Fingerprint inside the `fingerprintjs` directory in [this GitHub repository](https://github.com/heraldofsolace/FingerprintJS-PHP).*

-## Advantages of FingerprintJS
+## Advantages of Fingerprint

-There are quite a few advantages of using FingerprintJS over rolling out your own fingerprinting solution.
-First, FingerprintJS is easy to use - you just need to include a JavaScript snippet, and the rest is handled by FingerprintJS.
+There are quite a few advantages of using Fingerprint over rolling out your own fingerprinting solution.
+First, Fingerprint is easy to use - you just need to include a JavaScript snippet, and the rest is handled by Fingerprint.
 This is much faster than writing your own fingerprinting function in PHP.

-FingerprintJS is also kept up-to-date with browser updates and modern fingerprinting best practices.
+Fingerprint is also kept up-to-date with browser updates and modern fingerprinting best practices.
 This means you do not need to worry about your fingerprinting technique breaking when browsers are updated.

-FingerprintJS is also much more accurate than any of the traditional methods of user tracking in PHP.
+Fingerprint is also much more accurate than any of the traditional methods of user tracking in PHP.

 ### Fingerprinting vs. Session Tracking